Housewife: In the United States

-In 1978, half of married women in the United States continued to work after having children.
+In 1978, 50% of married women in the United States continued to work after having children.
 By 1997, this figure had risen to 61%.
 The number of stay-at-home mothers increased in the 2000s.
 As average incomes declined during the Great Recession, the need for two additional incomes increased, and the proportion of married American women who continued to work after having children increased to 69% by 2009.
-According to the Pew Research Center, as of 2014, one in four mothers in the United States was a stay-at-home mother.
+According to the Pew Research Center, that number had increased to 71% by 2014.

 Housewives in America were typical in the middle of the 20th century among middle-class and upper-class white families.
 Black families, recent immigrants, and other minority groups tended not to benefit from the union wages, government policies, and other factors that led to white wives being able to stay at home during these decades.